 Reimbursement for half of the direct cost of child care center and family child care accreditation may be available.
 For more information, contact the Minnesota Department of Human Services Child Development Services Unit at 651-431-3809 or email email@example.com.

-If your program is accredited from one of the following organizations, you may be able to receive higher rates for higher quality care when serving children receiving subsidies through the Child Care Assistance Program.
+If you hold one of the accreditations below, you may be able to receive higher rates for higher quality care when serving children receiving subsidies through the Child Care Assistance Program.
 In addition, your program can pursue a fast-track Parent Aware rating through the Accelerated Rating Pathway process, and apply for reimbursement of half of the direct cost of accreditation fees.